Sea Moss Benefits | Trending Uses & Honest Review

 In our opinion the Chondrus crispus species, which usually grows in colder nutrient-dense waters, is going to have a greater nutritional profile than the Gracilaria types.

-While Chondrus sea moss can be high in iodine, generally Gracilaria types are NOT compared to that of kelp, bladderwrack and other sea vegetables.
+While Chondrus sea moss can be high in IODINE, generally Gracilaria types are NOT compared to that of kelp, bladderwrack and other sea vegetables.

 6) Sea Moss for Weight Loss